lennicec/CspilurusMicrobiome_EEB177Project/README.md

 6. The program will begin making directories, making and saving different files, and comment as it proceeds to do so

+7. In order to view the visulas generated (.qzv) files you will have to copy them on to your desktop and then drag and drop them onto QIIME2 View (https://view.qiime2.org)

 ### Expected Ouputs:
 The following directories are expected to be outputs in one master directory: